1. How often should I charge the Tithe.ly Card Reader?

 3. What do the different LED lights mean?

-4. What fees will be charged when processing a transaction?
+4. What fees are charged when processing a transaction?

 Fees can vary based on whether a credit card is used to process a transaction (this includes Apple Pay and Google Pay) or whether details are manually entered.
 The fees for these scenarios are: